aklapatch/mySettings/README.md

 Add a PCI device in virt-manager.

+#### File sharing Linux host Windows Guest.

+Go to the folder that you want to share on your guest and go to its properties and share it to everyone.

+Then get the IP address of your Windows guest from control panel.

+Then use `smb://ip-of-guest/foldername` in your file manager on Linux to access that folder.

 ### Install broadcom-wl (Fedora 27/28)

 `sudo dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm`